What Taxes Do I Have to Pay When Selling a House in Minnesota?

 What are the tax implications when selling my house in Minnesota?

-When you sell your house in Minnesota, you might have to pay capital gains tax on any profit.
-If you’ve lived there as your main home for at least two of the last five years, you could be exempt from taxes on up to $250,000 of the gain, or $500,000 if you’re married and file jointly.
-Check with a tax professional to see what applies to your situation.
+In Minnesota, when you sell your house, you may have to pay capital gains tax on the profit you made from the sale.
+However, if you made your house your primary residence and have lived there for at least two of the last five years, you could be exempt from paying taxes on gains of up to $250,000, or $500,000 for married and joint filers.
+Consult your tax advisor to know how this may apply to you.

 Are there any withholding taxes I should be aware of when selling my property as a non-resident?